 Here are four products that can help us dampen sound vibrations:

-Anti vibration pads are the perfect solution to speaker vibrations.
-Place these under or around a loudspeaker, washing machine, or AC unit, and you can say goodbye to those annoying noises and vibrations.
+Anti vibration pads are the perfect solution for speaker vibrations.
+Place these under a loudspeaker and you can say goodbye to those annoying noises and vibrations.

 4. Decouple Surfaces